Rose–Baley Party

 The Rose–Baley Party was the first European American emigrant wagon train to traverse the 35th parallel route known as Beale's Wagon Road, established by Edward Fitzgerald Beale, from Zuni Pueblo, New Mexico to the Colorado River near present-day Needles, California.

 In 1858, a wealthy businessman from Keosauqua, Iowa, Leonard John Rose, formed the party after hearing stories from gold miners returning from California.
 He subsequently financed a well-equipped wagon train that included twenty horses and two hundred head of purebred red Durham cattle.
-He also acquired four large covered wagons and three yoke of oxen to pull them each wagon.
+He also acquired four large covered wagons and three yoke of oxen to pull each wagon.
 The Rose company left Iowa in early April, and in mid-May they were joined by the Baley company, led by a forty-four-year-old veteran of the Black Hawk War, Gillum Baley.
 Their combined outfits numbered twenty wagons, forty men, fifty to sixty women and children, and nearly five hundred head of cattle.
 John Udell, a 62-year-old Baptist minister kept a daily journal of the party's travels, recording the locations of their campsites, documenting their progress, and noting the availability of resources.

 On August 30, 1858, after having traveled more than 1200 mi in four months, the Rose–Baley Party were attacked as they prepared to cross the Colorado River near present-day Needles, California.
 Eight members of the party were killed, including five children, and thirteen wounded.
 The emigrants killed several of the attackers, and decided to backtrack more than 500 mi to Albuquerque, New Mexico, instead of continuing on to their intended destination in southern California.

 Sourcing

-According to Charles W. Baley, great-grand nephew of Baley company leader, Gillum Baley, and the author of Disaster at the Colorado: Beale's Wagon Road and the First Emigrant Party (2002), little has been written about Beale's Wagon Road because the negative experiences of the first wagon trains to attempt the passage effectively "discouraged its use".
+According to Charles W. Baley, great-grandnephew of Baley company leader, Gillum Baley, and the author of Disaster at the Colorado: Beale's Wagon Road and the First Emigrant Party (2002), little has been written about Beale's Wagon Road because the negative experiences of the first wagon trains to attempt the passage effectively "discouraged its use".
 Baley's great-grandparents joined his great-great uncle in forming the company in 1858, which merged with one led by Leonard John Rose to make the Rose–Baley Party.

 Baley's account drew heavily from the only known journal kept by a member of the group.
 John Udell, a 62-year-old Baptist minister who had left his home in Missouri with his wife, Emily, kept a daily record of the party's travels, recording the locations of their campsites and their estimated distance from Missouri, the weather and road conditions, and the availability of grass, water, and wood.
 Baley described Udell's journal as the "basic framework" of his research.
 The only other source of firsthand information is Rose, whose account was printed in the Missouri Republican in 1859, and later reprinted as an appendix in Dr. Robert Glass Cleland's work, The Cattle on a Thousand Hills: Southern California, 1850–1880.